Post

 By spending time building strong professional relationships with your team, you’ll also find that it’s easier to recognize the early signs of burnout.
 Burnout usually starts presenting itself as a lack of interest in tasks, projects, or hobbies that the individual previously expressed great excitement for.
 You’ll hear it in one on one’s when someone starts expressing doubt about their skills and abilities.
 It will also show up in the quality of someone’s work - often due to a lack of motivation and/or inability to remain focused.

 If you’ve started to recognize signs of burnout from your team, it’s up to you as their leader to take action.
 You can do this in several ways, but the first thing you should do is try to make room on the calendar for that person to take two full weeks of vacation so they can disconnect.
-I’ve personally found that it takes at-least one week to destress and get to a place where I can rest, and then another week to actually rest and recover.
+I’ve personally found that it takes at least one week to destress and get to a place where I can rest, and then another week to actually rest and recover.
 I strongly encourage doing this yourself from time to time, as it will help identify leadership gaps - and it provides your team a healthy example to follow.

 That said, if for some reason you can’t make room on the calendar to give that person downtime, you should look at using other tactics like reducing workload.
 You can also try moving them onto smaller projects/tasks with shorter timelines that are safe to run over - or by giving them an opportunity to mentor more junior members of the team.
 Burnout can be really exhausting, but sometimes a handful of small wins or time spent teaching others can be reinvigorating.